senseix/thinksy_unity_plugin/README.md

 Quick start:
 To use functions in plugin, you need to let it know the game token by senseix.initSenseix(string gameToken,int rankNum). "gameToken" is the token you got from our website for your game. "rankNum" is the size of leaderboard.
-Then you can call senseix.coachLogin (string login,string password,string game) in your login dialog to let coach/parent login. "login" is the email of coach(parent) account. "password" is password for this account.
+Then you can call senseix.parentLogin (string login,string password,string game) in your login dialog to let parent/parent login. "login" is the email of parent(parent) account. "password" is password for this account.
-After user logins, their information will be cached, you can bundle functions senseix.coachLogout() to a button in your game to clean up user information and end current session.
+After user logins, their information will be cached, you can bundle functions senseix.parentLogout() to a button in your game to clean up user information and end current session.
-You also can call function senseix.coachSignUp (string email,string name,string password) to let user sign up a new account.
+You also can call function senseix.parentSignUp (string email,string name,string password) to let user sign up a new account.

 API:
 int initSenseix(string gameToken)